Managing mobile production-inventory systems influenced by a modulation process: Introduction

 \subsection{Paper Outline}

 This paper is organized as follows.
-In \Cref{prel_res}, we state the problem, model it as a partially observed Markov decision process (POMDP), present several preliminary results for the POMDP, and examine the tractability challenges of this model.
+In \autoref{prel_res}, we state the problem, model it as a POMDP, present several preliminary results for the POMDP, and examine the tractability challenges of this model.
 These challenges indicate the need for heuristic approaches.
-In \Cref{bounds}, we develop an approximation of the value function for the general $L$ production facility model, based on the value function of the least computationally demanding, single production facility problem.
-Using this approximation, we develop two approximate solution approaches to the general problem in \Cref{jc-gc}, the joint control (JC) approach, which is a centralized controller approach, and the global control (GC) approach, which is a decentralized controller approach.
+In \autoref{bounds}, we develop an approximation of the value function for the general $L$ production facility model, based on the value function of the least computationally demanding, single production facility problem.
 We also discuss the challenges of solving the $L=1$ case.
-We then determine two approximations for the $L=1$ problem in \Cref{approx_single}.
-In \Cref{heurist}, we present five heuristics for solving the general problem, based on these two approximations. \Cref{comput} then presents the results of a computational study of these five heuristics.
+We then determine two approximations for the $L=1$ problem in \autoref{approx_single}.
+In \autoref{heurist}, we present five heuristics for solving the general problem, based on these two approximations. \autoref{comput} then presents the results of a computational study of these five heuristics.
 We observe performance improvement when production capacity is mobile as high as 26\% in some instances, relative to systems with no mobility, irrespective of the presence of transshipment flexibility.
 Also, we note that non-stationary modeling of demand when demand is non-stationary, rather than using a stationary approximation, can result in as much as a 6\% increase in performance and that complete observability of the modulation process can increase the value addition of mobility by 5\% to 27\% on the instances considered.
 Additionally, we infer that although joint control results in slightly lower costs, decentralized control heuristics require significantly less computational time.
-Conclusions are presented in \Cref{concl}.
+Conclusions are presented in \autoref{concl}.
+Appendix \ref{struc_L1} contains significant foundational results for the $L=1$ case that are needed for the analysis of the heuristics, Appendix \ref{proof_prop7} presents the proof of a key result, Appendix \ref{ex_hr} presents a computationally useful heuristic, and Appendix \ref{ex_tables} presents additional numerical results that complement results in \autoref{comput_res}.